 Gross Profit Margin = ((Net Sales – COGS) / Net Sales) * 100

-What to consider a good gross profit margin depends on the industry.
-While a 50%-70% ratio can be considered healthy for such businesses as retailers, restaurants, manufacturers, and other producers of goods, for many service and technology businesses, law firms, or banks, this figure increases up to 90%.
-So to understand what’s good for you, it’s a good rule of thumb to benchmark against your niche.
+What to consider a good gross profit margin mainly depends on the industry, but that’s not the only point to take into account.
+While some margins will be considered healthy for such businesses as retailers, restaurants, manufacturers, and other producers of goods, for many service and technology businesses, law firms, or banks, this figure can be higher.
+So to understand what a good profit margin is for your business, it’s best to understand in the wider context of the market, the industry, the products or services, and your chosen business model.

-Understanding the cash flow is crucial for a business.
+Understanding the cash flow is crucial for businesses.
 The two most important cash flow components you might want to consider are your customer payments (inflows) and supplier payments (outflows).
 Cash flow analysis can give you insights into how well those two are balanced.
 Moreover, you’ll get a clear picture of how timely your customers pay you, whether there are any bad debts (from customers that don’t pay), and whether your cash inflows cover the outflows.
-In other words, do you have enough cash to cover your due payments, including suppliers, salaries, etc.?
+In other words, whether you have enough cash to cover your due payments, including suppliers, salaries, etc.

 Basically, cash-flow analysis can help you understand whether you’ll be able to reach your budget goals and set these goals more accurately.
 Usually, your cash flow statement and balance sheet help you get all the necessary answers.